arcan1s/ahriman/docs/architecture.rst

 Database instance
 ^^^^^^^^^^^^^^^^^

-All methods related to specific part of database (basically operations per table) are split into different traits located inside ``ahriman.core.database.operations`` package.
+All methods related to the specific part of database (basically operations per table) are split into different traits located inside ``ahriman.core.database.operations`` package.
 The base trait ``ahriman.core.database.operations.Operations`` also provides generic methods for database access (e.g. row converters and transactional support).

 The ``ahriman.core.database.SQLite`` class itself derives from all of these traits and implements methods for initialization, including migrations.

 Schema and data migrations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The schema migration are applied according to current ``pragma user_info`` values, located at ``ahriman.core.database.migrations`` package and named as ``m000_migration_name.py`` (the preceding ``m`` is required in order to import migration content for tests).
+The schema migrations are applied according to current ``pragma user_info`` values, located at ``ahriman.core.database.migrations`` package and named as ``m000_migration_name.py`` (the preceding ``m`` is required in order to import migration content for tests).
 Additional class ``ahriman.core.database.migrations.Migrations`` reads all migrations automatically and applies them in alphabetical order.

 These migrations can also contain data migrations.
-Though the recommended way is to migrate data directly from SQL requests, sometimes it is required to have external data (like packages list) in order to set correct data.
+Though the recommended way is to migrate data directly from SQL queries, sometimes it is required to have external data (like packages list) in order to set correct data.
 To do so, special method ``migrate_data`` is used.

 Type conversions
 ^^^^^^^^^^^^^^^^